 4. Timber for house construction

-House construction and development of furniture requires large quantity of timber in Bhutan and more so in Phobjikha where all the houses are built traditionally… Traditional method of timber use requires chopping around the log.
-This method wastes lot of wood and therefore number of trees.
+House construction and development of furniture requires large quantity of timber in Bhutan.
+As houses in Phobjikha are built traditionally by extracting timber manually; therefore, this method wastes lot of wood and number of trees.
 On an average it requires about 100 trees with diameter above 30 cm for constructing one house.
 After 10 years, about 11 trees are required for maintenance of the house

 5.Timber for fencing